letamin/letamin/README.md

 - 👋 Hi, I’m @letamin.
 Nice to meet you!
 I'm a 27 year old software engineer from Vietnam.
-In 2018, I graduated from Vietnamese-German university with Bachelor degree in Computer Science.
-And from then, I have been working as a software engineer for different companies, mainly with Frontend related problems using one of the most popular framework - Vuejs.
+In 2018, I graduated from Vietnamese-German university with Bachelor degree in Computer Science, and from then, I have been working as a software engineer for different companies, mainly with Frontend related problems using one of the most popular framework - Vuejs.

 - 👀 I’m interested in:
 Learning new things: Although I'm a little bit lazy but I'm trying to pick up some books here and there to expand my knowledge.
-Astronomy, technology and science-fiction are my favorite genre.
+Astronomy, technology and science-fiction are my favorite genres.
-Doing exercies: A good mind is great, but a good mind plus a good body is even more awesome.
+Doing exercies: A good mind is great, but a good mind and a good body is even more awesome.
 Running and swimming are parts of my weekend with family.

 - 🌱 I’m currently learning:
 More in-depth about one of the most popular programming languages: Javascript.